vidjil/vidjil/doc/server.md

      docker load -i <input_file>
 ```

-In some cases you may need to update your docker-compose.yml file or some
+In some cases you may need to update your `docker-compose.yml` file or some
 of the configuration files.
-The latest versions are available on our
+The latest versions of these files are available on our
 [Gitlab](https://inria.gitlab.com/vidjil/vidjil).

-By default, all previous volumes will be reused and no datas will be lost.
+By default, all previous volumes will be reused and no data will be lost.
 If needed, the MYSQL database will be updated to match the newest format.
-this step is automaticly done by web2py.
+this step is handled by web2py.
 XXX TODO XXX (****demande confirmation par test****)